RocketMobster/warpcorereports/README.md

 All processing is done locally in your browser.
 No server backend is used for report generation, and no data is sent to external servers.

+## TODO

+- **GitHub Pages Deployment**: Fix the 404 error at https://rocketmobster.github.io/warpcorereports/ - GitHub Pages is not correctly serving the deployed site.
+Need to troubleshoot deployment configuration in next session.

 ---

 "Live long and prosper! 🖖"